01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day2.md

     `petal_length`, `petal_width` -> `0`

+2. Fill the missing values using the median of the associated column using `fillna`.

+- Bonus questions:
-2. Explain why filling the missing values with 0 or the mean is a bad idea
+    - Filling the missing values by 0 or the mean of the associated column is common in Data Science.
+In that case, explain why filling the missing values with 0 or the mean is a bad idea.

-3. Fill the missing values using the median
+    - Find a special row ;-)

 ## Correction

-To validate the exercise, you should have done these two steps in that order:
+1. This question is validated if you have  done these two steps in that order:

 - Convert the numerical columns to `float`